-The translational prediction of isoniazid monotherapy showed that isoniazid had the highest activity at $\mathrm{EBA}{0\text{--}2\;\mathrm{days}}$ compared with EBA0-5 days and EBA0-14 days, which indicates high bactericidal activity but low sterilizing activity.
-The model predictions showed a higher agreement with the observed data for the $\mathrm{EBA}{0-2~\mathrm{days}}$ and $EBA{0-5 \text{ days}}$ compared with the $EBA{0-14 \text{ days}}$ (Figure 4).
-However, there was limited observed clinical data for the $EBA{0-14\,\mathrm{days}}$ predictions, simply because of ethical reasons of giving monotherapy for 14 days and risk for resistance development.
-As such there were only three mean observations from clinical trials compared with 18 mean observations of clinical studies contributing with observed data for the shorter time periods.
-For this longer $EBA{0-14days}$ time period, two of the mean observed data points were outside the 95% prediction interval as given by the translational framework.
-The 95% prediction interval in our simulation means that there is still a 5% possibility that the observation lies outside the prediction interval and, as such, some of the observed data (5%) should lie outside the prediction interval.
+The translational prediction of isoniazid monotherapy showed that isoniazid had the highest activity at EBA{0-2 days} compared with EBA{0-5 days} and EBA{0-14 days} which indicates high bactericidal activity but low sterilizing activity.1 The model predictions showed a higher agreement with the observed data for the EBA{0-2 days}, EBA{0-7 days} compared to the EBA{0-14 days} (Figure 4).
+However, there was limited observed clinical data for the EBA{0-14 days} predictions.
+Simply because of ethical reasons of giving monotherapy for 14 days and risk for resistance development.
+As such there were only three mean observations from clinical trials compared to 18 mean observations of clinical studies contributing with observed data for the shorter time periods.
+For this longer EBA{0-14days} time period, two of the mean observed data points where outside the 95% prediction interval as given by the translational framework.
+The 95% prediction interval in our simulation means that there is still 5% possibility of the observation lies outside the prediction interval and as such, some of the observed data (5%) should lie outside the prediction interval.

-Because higher doses of isoniazid have not been studied as extensively as rifampicin, we only had limited data for the higher dose of isoniazid.
-However, we can still predict lower and standard isoniazid doses using our approach in order to inform future clinical trials.
-The prediction of higher dose was also in agreement with the study from Donald et al., where the maximum effect of isoniazid was reached at a dose 300 mg, which indicated that increasing the isoniazid dose did not increase the efficacy.
+Because higher doses of isoniazid have not been studied extensively as rifampicin, we only had limited data for higher dose of isoniazid.
+However, we can still predict lower and standard isoniazid dose using our approach in order to inform future clinical trials.
+The prediction of higher dose was also in agreement with the study from Donald et al where the maximum effect of isoniazid was reached at a dose 300 mg which indicated that increasing the isoniazid dose did not increase the efficacy.22

-Due to the extensive metabolism of isoniazid in the fast acetylator population, several studies have shown lower isoniazid exposure in the fast acetylator than the slow acetylator population.
-Similar to our results (Figure S4), the EBA study from Donald et al. also demonstrated that the EBA of the fast acetylator group was lower compared with the slow acetylator group.
-However, other studies have shown that low isoniazid exposure had no significant correlation with the efficacy.
-They demonstrated that the standard dose is enough for both acetylator groups and the higher dose for the fast acetylator population is only relevant for once weekly regimens.
+Due to the extensive metabolism of isoniazid in the fast acetylator population, several studies have shown lower isoniazid exposure in the fast acetylator than the slow acetylator population.^{30,31} Similar to our results (Figure S4), the EBA study from Donald et al also demonstrated that the EBA of the fast acetylator group was lower compared with the slow acetylator group.32 However, other studies have shown that low isoniazid exposure had no significant correlation with the efficacy.^{31,33,34} They demonstrated that the standard dose is enough for both acetylator groups and the higher dose for fast acetylator population is only relevant for once weekly regimens.^{31-33,35}

-In the current study, rifampicin showed inhibition towards the isoniazid effect on the growth of F, killing of F state, and killing of S state, but isoniazid only inhibited the rifampicin effect on killing of S based on the in vitro MTP-GPDI model.
-This is also in line with earlier findings from Chen et al. in a mouse study using the MTP-GPDI model in which the activity of the combination of rifampicin and isoniazid was predicted to be lower than the expected additivity.
-However, in another mouse study it was shown that the isoniazid and rifampicin combination interacted additively, but it was not clear how the interaction effect compared with the expected additivity on the biomarker level.
-When comparing the interaction in stationary-phase data in our study with the interaction in the log-phase data from Clewe et al.,6 rifampicin had a synergistic effect on isoniazid killing F state bacteria, which indicated that the interaction can differ in different growth phase.
+In the current study, rifampicin showed inhibition towards the isoniazid effect on the growth of F, killing of F and S states but isoniazid only inhibited the rifampicin effect on killing of S based on in vitro MTP-GPDI model.
+This is also in line with earlier findings from Chen et al in a mouse study using the MTP-GPDI model in which the activity of the combination of rifampicin and isoniazid was predicted to be lower than the expected additivity.7 However, in another mouse study it was shown that the isoniazid and rifampicin combination interacted additively,36 but it was not clear how the interaction effect compared with the expected additivity on the biomarker level.
+When comparing the interaction in stationary-phase data in our study with the interaction in the log-phase data from Clewe et al,6 rifampicin had a synergistic effect on isoniazid killing F state bacteria which indicated that the interaction can differ in different growth phase.